The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Introduction

 \section{Introduction}

 Scaling up dataset sizes and deep learning architectures has been a key driver of the performance gains observed in recent years in artificial intelligence.
-However, many hyperparameters (HPs) determine a model's behavior—its architecture, initial weights, training algorithm, and so on—and tuning all HPs for optimal performance on very large models is computationally prohibitive.
-In this context, the theoretical analysis of large neural networks—such as the derivation of phase diagrams with tight error estimates—offers principled ways to organize and navigate the HP search space.
+However, many hyperparameters (HPs) and choices determine a model's behavior—its architecture, initial weights, training algorithm, and so on—and tuning all these for optimal performance on very large models is computationally prohibitive.
+In this context, the theoretical analysis of large neural networks—such as the derivation of phase diagrams with tight error estimates—offers principled ways to gain intuition on the behavior of large models and organize this search space.

 In this paper, we pursue this program in the context of residual architectures, which have constituted the backbones of state-of-the-art models since~\citep{he2016deep}.
 In our analysis, the key HPs are the depth $L$, the embedding dimension $D$, the hidden width $M$, the layerwise initialization scales (and/or scaling factors) and learning rates (LRs).
-In Transformers~\citep{vaswani2017attention}, the hidden width $M$ corresponds to the feedforward width or the number of attention heads per attention block.
+In Transformers~\citep{vaswani2017attention}, the hidden width $M$ corresponds to the feedforward width in multilayer perceptron (MLP) blocks or to the number of attention heads in attention blocks.
 We ask the following question:

 Prior work has associated the $L \to \infty$ limit with the Neural ODE model, but establishing this connection rigorously requires highly specific weight-tied initializations, which differ from practical setups~\citep{avelin2021neural, marion2023implicit}.
 Another line of work combines the large-depth ($L \to \infty$) and large-width ($M \to \infty$) limits for randomly initialized ResNets, and shows that the asymptotic dynamics is that of a \emph{Mean-Field Neural ODE}~\citep{lu2020mean}, with an approximation rate $O_D\big(\frac{1}{L} + \frac{1}{\sqrt{M}}\big)$~\citep{ding2022overparameterization}.
 However, taking $M \to \infty$ with $D$ fixed departs significantly from practice, where $M$ is typically comparable to $D$, so it is a priori unclear whether this limit bears any connection with practical setups.